-The College of Theology and Social Sciences is a fully accredited non-profit Christian college
+The College of Theology and Social Sciences aims to:

-Train Students to prepare them to work in the Church and beyond
+Equip and train students to work in a Church and beyond

-Prepare Students to influence the world in Christian principles
+Empower students to influence and lead the world with Christian principles

 CTSS implements the MISSION with balance in three areas of educational impact: